Finchley Road tube station: History

 The station was opened on 30 June 1879 by the Metropolitan Railway (MR, now the Metropolitan line) on its extension from its now closed station at Swiss Cottage (a different station from the current Swiss Cottage Jubilee line station).
 The station was rebuilt in 1914 with entrances incorporated into a new parade of shops.

-By the mid-1930s the Metropolitan line was suffering from congestion on its main routes from north-west London, caused by the limited capacity of its tracks between Finchley Road and Baker Street stations.
+By the mid-1930s, the Metropolitan line was suffering from congestion on its main routes from north-west London, caused by the limited capacity of its tracks between Finchley Road and Baker Street stations.
 To alleviate this congestion new sections of deep tube tunnels were bored between Finchley Road and Baker Street to carry some of the traffic from the Stanmore branch and stations south of Wembley Park.
-These new tunnels opened on 20 November 1939 and from that date Finchley Road station was also served by Bakerloo line trains running from Baker Street using the new tunnels.
+These new tunnels opened on 20 November 1939, and from that date Finchley Road station was also served by Bakerloo line trains running from Baker Street using the new tunnels.
 The Bakerloo line services were subsequently transferred to the Jubilee line when that line commenced operation on 1 May 1979.

 There is a proposal to add a new entrance to the station from the site of the O2 Centre, as a part of the proposal to redevelop the site for housing.

-Services
+Services and layout

-Finchley Road is served by London Underground Jubilee and Metropolitan line services.
-The Jubilee line, which is a stopping (or local) service, operates a service frequency of 16 tph (trains per hour) between Stanmore and Stratford.
-The Metropolitan line offers "stopping services" (with some peak hour "fast" and "semi-fast" services) (no Metropolitan line services stop at stations between Finchley Road and Wembley Park) from Aldgate and Baker Street to the north-west of London and certain stations in the home counties.
+Finchley Road station is on the Jubilee and Metropolitan lines in London fare zone 2.
+On the Jubilee line, the station is between West Hampstead and Swiss Cottage.
+On the Metropolitan line, it is between Wembley Park and Baker Street.
+The Jubilee line uses the inside tracks (platforms 2 & 3) and operates a service frequency of about 16 trains per hour between Stanmore and Stratford.
+The Metropolitan line uses the outside tracks (platforms 1 & 4) and offers services to the north-west of London and certain stations in the home counties.

 Connections

-London Buses routes 13, 113, 187, 268, C11 and night route N113 serve the station.
+London Buses routes 13, 113, 187, 268 and C11 and night routes N113 serve the station.